 paper towel strips

-permanent markers (black and green were most interesting)
+permanent markers (the colors black and green were most interesting)

 What to do

-- Draw a heavy line with a marker or a couple of thin lines
+- Draw a heavy line across the strip with a marker (or a couple of thin lines).

-- Fill cups with a bit of the chemical you are using
+- Fill cups with a bit of the chemical you are testing out: vinegar, nail polish remover, or alcohol.

-- Hang the paper strip over the edge of the glass so that the paper towel touches the water, but the line is above the water.
+- Hang the paper strip over the edge of the glass so that the paper towel touches the liquid, but the line is above the liquid.

-The most exciting solution proved to be the nail polish remover.
-It produced the most colorful strips.
-We were pleasantly surprised to see so much blue in black marker, and so much yellow in a green one.
+In our case, nail polish remover produced the most colorful results.
+We were pleasantly surprised to see so much blue in a black marker.
+Also, note the intense yellow color in a green marker strip.

-And that’s five ways to try Chromatography Experiment with Kids at home.
+And that’s five ways to do Chromatography Experiments with kids at home.
+If you are not doing them now, PIN this page for later.